 US Soccer limits heading to players age 11 and older to decrease injury risk for younger players.
 Learning to head a soccer ball requires learning how to control your body, understand space and be in the air.
 Unfortunately, no standardized program exists to train kids to head the ball properly as they grow in the sport.

-We developed AERIAL, with VICIS and former Seattle Sounder Roger Levesque, to teach kids to head the ball properly and compete in the air.
+We developed AERIAL, with former Seattle Sounder Roger Levesque, to teach kids to head the ball properly and compete in the air.
 AERIAL is a training program to prepare young soccer players to effectively engage in aerial challenges and improve purposeful heading.

 The goal of the program is to prevent collisions and thereby concussions by improving: